Money

 Others stop periodically and get a job: Three months of hard work will fund a year of economy-class cruising.

-If you have read my story, you will see that my first attempt at the cruising life was back in 1994, funded by journalism – a column for the London Daily Telegraph, another for Yachting World – bits and pieces here and there…
+If you have read my story, you will know that my first attempt at the cruising life was back in the 1990s, funded by journalism – a column for the London Daily Telegraph, another for Yachting World – bits and pieces here and there…

 Worse than that, I was beholden to my boss.
 If the boss decided he preferred someone else’s column, I would be out of a job.
 Even if he liked mine, but the magazine started losing money, he would be sorry but would have to let me go…

-It was not until 2005 that I discovered there was another way.
+It was not until 2005 that I discovered there was another way of getting a residual income – even without having a lot of money or a remarkable talent.

 By this time, Tamsin and I had realised that life on a small boat with two small boys was just too much like hard work.
 We got off and moved into a house.
-Within a few years, the journalism dried up, the savings were gone.
+Within a few years, with nothing unusual to write about anymore, the journalism dried up.
+My savings were gone.
 I was obliged to start looking for a job – any job.

 At 55, they don’t give you another job.